On the diffusive limits of radiative heat transfer system I: well prepared initial and boundary conditions: Abstract

 \section{Abstract}

-We study the diffusive limit approximation for a radiative heat transfer system under three different types of boundary conditions.
-We prove the global existence of weak solutions for this system by using a Galerkin method.
-Using the compactness method, averaging lemma and Young measure theory, we prove that the weak solution converges to a nonlinear diffusion model in the diffusive limit.
-Under more regularity conditions on the limit system, the diffusive limit is also analyzed by using a relative entropy method.
+We study the diffusive limit approximation for a nonlinear radiative heat transfer system \tcb{that arises in the modeling of glass cooling, greenhouse effects and in astrophysics.
+The model is considered} with the reflective radiative boundary conditions for the radiative intensity, and periodic, Dirichlet and Robin boundary conditions for the temperature.
+The global existence of weak solutions for this system is given by using a Galerkin method with a careful treatment of the boundary conditions.
+Using the compactness method, averaging lemma and Young measure theory, we prove our main result that the weak solution converges to a nonlinear diffusion model in the diffusive limit.
+Moreover, under more regularity conditions on the limit system, the diffusive limit is also analyzed by using a relative entropy method.
 In particular, we get a rate of convergence.
 The initial and boundary conditions are assumed to be well-prepared in the sense that no initial and boundary layer exist.

 \keywords{Radiative transfer system, Compactness method, Averaging lemma, Young measures, Relative entropy}